 Josh is a staple of the Salt Lake City herbalism scene.
 He is a graduate of the country’s most respected clinical herbalism program with a focus on the synthesis of Western, Ayurveda, and Chinese Herbalism traditions.
 He is the founder of the Salt Lake Public Library’s Tea Tuesday program which recently celebrated its first birthday.
 Josh is the co-formulator of Quit Tea, has authored several books on the topic of healing with herbs, and is co-host of the Snowbrush Herb Festival and co-founder of the Utah Tea Guild.
-As a leader in the local Druid community, Josh has a deep and abiding focus on creating community saturated with spirit.
+Josh has a deep and abiding focus on creating community saturated with spirit.

 Josh’s clinical focus is on mood, stress, rest, and spiritual wellness.
 He is both a clinical and spiritual herbalist with a passion for deepening our work with the plants.
-Josh currently studies with Paul Beyerl, one of the most respected spiritual and magickal herbalists in the West.
+He works with a combination of a constitutional model and an intuitive connection to plant medicine.

 A Personal Journey Of Plant Medicine

 An excerpt from an essay for Hermit’s Grove coursework / April 2, 2018